Last updated: October 14, 2025

 Is Prose still safe to use?

 Many users still report positive results.
-If you’ve had no reaction, continued use is typically safe.
+If you’ve not reacted, continued use is typically safe.

 Are law firms investigating Prose?